Stationers Comprehensive in Crouch End, London

 Kodak Labs in New York, Lecturer at the University of Surrey (1990-2005), Professor of Materials Chemistry at the University of Bath (2006-present)

-Professor of Materials Chemistry and the 2016 Christmas Lecturer
+Professor of Materials Chemistry and the 2016 RI Christmas Lecturer

 University of Bath

-I’m a materials chemist and the presenter of this year’s Lectures!
+I’m a materials chemist and the presenter of this year’s Ri Xmas Lectures!

 I grew up in Crouch End, London, only walking distance from Alexandra Palace where the BBC broadcast the CHRISTMAS LECTURES from for the first time.
 80 years later I’m excited to continue the tradition by presenting the 2016 CHRISTMAS LECTURES ‘Supercharged: Fuelling the future’.
-I am also a Professor of Materials Chemistry at the University of Bath and as well as my research, I do lots of work to encourage people of all ages to get involved in science.
-I’ve lived in this beautiful city with my wife and two children for the last 10 years and in my spare time I love watching films and reading novels.
+I am also a Professor of Materials Chemistry at the University of Bath.
+I’ve lived in this beautiful city with my wife and two children for the last 10 years and in my spare time I love watching films, listening to indie music and reading The Guardian.

 I’m a chemist who doesn’t wear a white lab coat.